fancyguy/opauth-bitbucket/README.md

-Opauth-Google
+Opauth-Bitbucket
 =============
-[Opauth][1] strategy for Google authentication.
+[Opauth][1] strategy for Bitbucket authentication.

-Implemented based on https://developers.google.com/accounts/docs/OAuth2 using OAuth 2.0.
+Implemented based on https://confluence.atlassian.com/display/BITBUCKET/oauth+Endpoint using OAuth.

 Opauth is a multi-provider authentication framework for PHP.